Skip to content

 Operations Guide

 This guide details the core operations available in Backrest and how to configure them effectively.
+"Operations" in Backrest refer to any task that interacts with your repository, such as creating backups, managing retention, verifying integrity, or restoring files.

 Restic Integration